In various spots such as writing a research paper, we look and pull selective data from various sources as it assists in supporting our theme.

 - When the concepts have a bigger relevancy than the fashion of writing.

-- When you wish to easy out the work of another person for better understanding.
+- When you wish to ease out another person’s work for better understanding.

 What is Summarizing?

-Summarizing is the tool in writing that is employed in case you require the main point or plan of the text. it’s a reduced form of writing in your own words with just the highlights of the text.
+Summarizing is the tool in writing employed in case you require the main point or plan of the text.
+It’s a reduced form of writing in your own words with just the highlights of the text.

-In simple language, Summarizing is used to point to those writings or contents that show the main point of the initial or current writing that you are working on.
+In simple language, Summarizing points to those writings or contents that show the main point of the initial or current writing you are working on.

 - When only the chief concepts of the author are to be known.